-Detailed Lecture Notes and other materials (e.g. assignments, data sets, SAS code) will be posted in UM Learn.
+Detailed Lecture Notes and other materials (e.g. assignments, SAS code) will be posted in UM Learn.
+Online lectures will be conducted during class times over Cisco Webex.
 Access to the class recordings and the live lectures will be available through UM Learn under Communications > Cisco Webex.
 If you miss a class, watch the recordings.
+Some pre-recorded videos may also be posted in UM Learn contents page.